Cassim Chilumpha: Career

 Chilumpha's trial began on 30 January 2007.
 He said that he was facing political persecution because of his refusal to join Mutharika's party, the Democratic Progressive Party (DPP), and in court he initially refused to enter a plea.
 Charges against Nembo were dropped.
 On 26 February, Chilumpha and Matumula pleaded not guilty.

 Chilumpha sought the UDF's nomination as its presidential candidate for the 2009 election, but at the party's convention on 24 April 2008, he received only 38 votes against 1,950 votes for Bakili Muluzi.
 After winning the nomination, Muluzi thanked Chilumpha for presenting a challenge.
 Chilumpha, however, was critical of the process, and this marked the beginning of his movement away from the UDF.

 After five years away from Parliament, Chilumpha ran in the May 2009 parliamentary election as an independent candidate in Nkhotakota South Constituency, although he was still under house arrest.
 He defeated UDF candidate Fahad Assani in the election.
 When he was sworn in as an MP for the new parliamentary term, he chose to sit on the government benches.
 He then stated that he would be interested in joining Mutharika's DPP because the people had endorsed the DPP by giving it a parliamentary majority.

 Following Mutharika's death in April 2012, Chilumpha announced on 26 April 2012 that he had joined the People's Party, the party headed by newly installed President Joyce Banda.
 He was appointed to the Cabinet as Minister of Energy and Mining on the same day.

+In 2024 he was again being tried for treason in a reconvened cased led by Judge Ruth Chinangwa.
+The judge was questioning the high cost of the jury trial.